susheelg1197/LedgerLine/README.md

 # LedgerLine

-A senior-level Rails application for managing shared group expenses, balances, and settlements.
+A Rails application for managing shared group expenses, balances, and settlements.

 ## Features